Skip to main content

 • a COVID-19 vaccine

-Babies at high risk of developing a meningococcal disease, which can lead to bacterial meningitis and other serious conditions, may get an additional vaccine.
+Babies at high risk for meningococcal disease, which can lead to bacterial meningitis and other serious conditions, may get the meningococcal vaccine.
 (Otherwise, kids usually get the meningococcal vaccine when they're 11–12 years old.)

 When Should I Call the Doctor?